 Under a per se law it is illegal to drive with amounts of specified drugs in the body that exceed set limits.
-As of August 2015, six states had per se laws in effect: three states only for THC (marijuana), two states for THC and other drugs, and one state for other drugs but not for THC (NCSL, 2015c; NCSL classifies Colorado's reasonable inference THC law as a per se law).
-Zero tolerance laws are per se laws with a limit of zero.
-Per se laws with limits greater than zero are discussed separately because they raise different issues.
+As of April 2017, seven states had per se laws in effect: three states for THC (marijuana) and other drugs, and four states for THC only (GHSA, 2017; NCSL, 2017b; NCSL classifies Colorado's reasonable inference THC law as a per se law).
+Zero tolerance laws are per se laws with a limit of zero